vzerkin/empire-trunc/INSTALL.md

         $ python parseC4.py C4-Dec-11-2012.x4c4

-5)  [Optional] Install ActiveTcl8.4 suitable for your operating system, e.g.,:
-        $ tar xzf ~/empire-tmp/ActiveTcl8.4.19.6.295590-linux-ix86.tar.gz
-        $ cd ActiveTcl8.4.19.6.295590-linux-ix86
-        $ sh install.sh
-        $ cd ~/empire-tmp/

-6)  After this is all completed, you may move or rename your empire directory and delete the temporary directory.
+5)  After this is all completed, you may move or rename your empire directory

+    and delete the temporary directory.

-7)  [Optional] Add $EMPIREDIR to your .bashrc or .cshrc and put empire in your
+6)  [Optional] Add $EMPIREDIR to your .bashrc or .cshrc and put empire in your

     $PATH.
 In this step, we assume that your files are in the directory
     $instdir:

-    For a sh or similar perform
+    For a sh or similar do:
         EMPIREDIR="'$instdir'"
         PATH="'$instdir/ActiveTcl/bin:./:$instdir/scripts':$PATH"
         export EMPIREDIR PATH

-    For a csh or compatible perform
+    For a csh or compatible do:
         setenv EMPIREDIR "'$instdir'"
         setenv PATH "'$instdir/ActiveTcl/bin:./:$instdir/scripts':$PATH"
         export EMPIREDIR PATH